xiaoxianyu-office/mm/Mobs/DamageModifiers.md

 **Examples**

-NOTE: A modifier of 1 will cause the mob to take normal damage from that source, a number higher than 1 will increase the damage it takes by that amount.
+NOTE: A modifier of 1 will cause the mob to take normal damage from that source.
+A number higher than 1 will multiply the damage it takes by that amount.
 A number lower than 1 will reduce the damage it takes by that amount.
-And a 0 will make the mob immune to that damage source.
+And 0 will make the mob immune to that damage source.
-A negative value (below 0) will cause the mob to heal from that type of damage.
-Note that this doesn't work if the mob is naturally immune to that damage. (e.g. Iron Golems and fall damage, Blazes and fire tick/lava damage)
+A negative value will cause the mob to heal from that type of damage.
+Note that this doesn't work if the mob is naturally immune to that damage, E.g. Iron Golems with FALL, Blazes with FIRE, FIRE_TICK, or LAVA.
+Etc.

 In this first example our Armored Zombie mob is just a basic MythicMob with nothing added to it.